raspberrypilearning/3D-scene/en/step_9.md

 --- task ---

 If you have a Scratch account, you can share your project by sending a link to people you know.
-In fact, the whole Scratch community will be able to find your project and try it!
+The whole Scratch community will be able to find your project and try it too!

 --- collapse ---
 ---